Noise Cancelling vs Noise Isolating Headphones (What’s The Difference)

 Noise cancellation also called Active Noise cancellation (ANC) is a technology that uses active circuitry in the headphone to counteract or cancel background noise which might interfere with your playlist that’s why this feature is important when a trucker choose a headphone.
-While noise canceling headphones can also isolate noise, they are specially equipped with extra technology components inside the headphone’s casing that help in noise cancellation.
+While noise canceling headphones can also isolate noise (that’s why some believe that noise canceling headphones help improve Tinnitus), they are specially equipped with extra technology components inside the headphone’s casing that help in noise cancellation.

 The extra components that enable active noise cancellation are a digital signal processor, a small microphone and a battery unit.